YuriNiella/Moonlight-index/README.md

 ## 4. Calculating the fine-scale moonlight index

 Before we can calculate the moonlight indexes, we first need to obtain the angle (alpha) that the moon has to overcome in relation to the horizon so that it can influence the study area (e.g. so that the moon becomes higher in the sky than the nearest mountain).
-Detailed descriptions of the method can be found in Niella et al. 2020 (REF), but briefly this angle can be obtained according to the following equation:
+Detailed descriptions of the method can be found in Niella et al. 2020 (under review), but briefly this angle can be obtained according to the following equation:

 <img src="README/Image3.png" width="210"  />